 You’ve repeated some words while looking in the mirror and felt a little boost in self-confidence, but nothing like what online “experts” are claiming you should experience.

-So… do affirmations really work — like, according to science, not according to my own guru-y opinion?
+So… do affirmations really work — like, according to science?

 And if they do work, how do you make them work?
 How do you make self-affirmations powerful and invigorating rather than stale?